genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/formbuilder.rst

 		fb = pane.formbuilder(datapath='test2',border='5px',cols=2)

-	the effect will be: <#NISO ??? add online demo! />
+	the effect will be: ??? add online demo...